JaimeGensler/lexour.js/README.md

 # THIS README IS A WORK IN PROGRESS - MANY LINKS DON'T WORK AND THE PACKAGE IS NOT YET ON NPM

-# lexour.js
+# lexour

 A React component for your code snippets!
 Coming soon to a package manager near you.

 ### Features

-The goal of lexour is to provide a simple, intuitive, and highly customizable syntax highlighting component - no config, no insane child map to pass, just simple (and powerful) syntax highlighting. lexour includes a number of features,
+lexour provides a simple, intuitive, and highly customizable syntax highlighting
-including:
+component: no config, no insane child map to pass - just simple, easily customizable syntax highlighting.
+It includes a number of features out of the box, including:

--   **Accessible, mobile friendly, and cross-browser support.**
+-   **Accessible, mobile friendly cross-browser support.**
 -   **Built-in type support!** Lexour is built entirely in TypeScript, but you can stick with plain ol' JSX if you prefer.
 -   **Annotations!** Likely the most useful and powerful part of lexour,